 .

-Another common mistake most people make when photographing a room is holding the camera to high.
-This is a great tip for any camera and is not exclusive to the iPhone camera.
+Another common mistake most people make when photographing a room is holding the camera too high.
+This is an excellent tip for any camera and is not exclusive to the iPhone.

 When photographing furniture, it’s best to have the camera level with the subject!

-If you are photographing the entire room as the subject, a good rule of thumb is position the camera 25 – 35 Inches from the floor.
-Where the seating is low such as sofa’s and living areas, 25″ is good.
+When photographing the entire room as the subject, a good rule of thumb is to position the camera 25 – 35 Inches from the floor.
+Where the seating is low such as sofas and living areas, 25″ is good.
 However, dining tables or kitchen counter views may look better at 35″.

-This is another time when multiple shots, at different levels, will come in handy.
+This is another time when the multiple shots, at different levels, photography tips for iPhone will come in handy.

 Here are a few examples of correct and incorrect camera heights.

 Notice how the shape and dimensions of the cabinet are distorted in the first photo!
-However, you are able to get a clear idea of the shape and size of the cabinet in the second, more appropriate view.
+However, you can get a clear idea of the shape and size of the cabinet in the second, more appropriate view.

 Even the chair is more appealing in the 2nd photo, which was taken at the correct height!

-Please feel free to message me here or on Instagram if you have questions.
+Please message me here or on Instagram if you have questions.

 If you enjoyed this post and found it helpful, be sure to pin the custom graphic to Pinterest for future reference.
 Your support is greatly appreciated.